-I bet a couple of your top priorities are learning SEO basics and getting your website ranked highly on Google.
+I bet a couple of your top priorities are learning your SEO basics and getting your website ranked highly on Google.

-However, if you don’t familiarize yourself with the basics of Search Engine Optimization (SEO), your website is not going to rank on Google or any of the other search engines.
+I’m sure you know that if you don’t familiarize yourself with the basics of Search Engine Optimization (SEO), your website is not going to rank on Google or any of the other search engines.

 When I started my first website I wasn’t all that familiar with SEO.

 Fortunately, I was able to get up to speed fast.

 Over time, I learned how to get that site to rank high on Google and those other big search engines.

 Even today, that site still ranks high and I get plenty of traffic day in and day out.